ShobhitLamba/pomodoro-discord-bot/README.md

    ```

 ### Configuration
-- Copy `.env.example` to `.env` and update the environment variables as needed.
+- Create `.env` and update the environment variables as needed.

 ### Usage
 - Run the bot locally: